opsmatters/newrelic-api/README.md

 The following tests are included:

-* PolicyAndInfraCondition: Creates an alert policy, followed by a host_not_reporting infrastructure condition and then removes them.
+* PolicyAndInfraCondition: Creates an alert policy, followed by a host_not_reporting infrastructure condition and then deletes them.

 ## Deployment